 A Right Angle In Time

-The outer movements of a so-called “static” yoga posture might outwardly appear quite still, yet deep within, fantastic amounts of subtle activity (such as the relentless, cascading firing of synapses, the near-continual flow of neurotransmitters, and the subtle contractions and relaxations of muscle fibers) are expressing your past conditioning in each and every present moment.
+“Recorded” or not, the outer movements of a so-called “static” yoga posture might outwardly appear quite still, yet deep within, fantastic amounts of very subtle activity (such as the relentless, cascading firing of synapses, the near-continual flow of neurotransmitters, and the subtle contractions and relaxations of muscle fibers, and so on) are expressing your past conditioning and responses to current reality in each and every present moment.
 It is like a whole universe — past, present and the potential future — revealing itself in one moment in time.

 A Creative, Multi-Dimensional, Self-Study of “The Self” and How We Relate

 We can create the opportunity to explore and study ourselves in much depth and detail.
 In the process, the inherent Power of Awareness can bring about many changes, some subtle, others grand, some instantaneous, others occurring over long periods of time.